Thomas Deacon

 Thomas Deacon (2 September 1697 – 16 February 1753) was an English non-juror bishop, liturgical scholar and physician.

+Early life and education

 He was born to William and Cecelia Deacon.
 After his mother married the nonjuror bishop Jeremy Collier, the young Deacon was introduced to many of the leading Jacobite and nonjuring figures including George Hickes.
 Deacon became an accomplished scholar and was ordained by Jeremy Collier to the nonjuring priesthood in 1716.
 In addition to his theological studies, Deacon studied medicine with Richard Mead (1673–1754).